The Uncertainty Principle in the Presence of Quantum Memory

-Based on the idea by Ekert~\cite{Ekert91}, the security of quantum key distribution protocols are usually analysed by assuming that the eavesdropper creates a quantum state and distributes parts of it to the two users, Charlie and Diana\footnote{\raisebox{1.5mm}{\vphantom{$\displaystyle \sum^4$}} Note that Charlie and Diana do not take the roles analogous to those of Alice and Bob in the uncertainty game (see later). \phantom{hfjaskdncjknkj jdsk njks}}.
-In practice, Charlie and Diana do not provide the eavesdropper with this luxury, but a security proof that applies even in this case will certainly imply security when Charlie and Diana distribute the states themselves.
-In order to generate their key, Charlie and Diana will measure the states they receive using measurements chosen at random.
-To ensure that they generate the same key, they communicate their measurement choices to one another.
+Based on an idea by Ekert~\cite{Ekert91}, the security of quantum key distribution protocols is usually analysed by assuming that the eavesdropper creates a quantum state, $\rho_{ABE}$, and distributes the $A$ and $B$ parts to the two users, Alice and Bob.
+In practice, Alice and Bob do not provide the eavesdropper with this luxury, but a security proof that applies even in this case will certainly imply security when Alice and Bob distribute the states themselves.
+In order to generate their key, Alice and Bob measure the states they receive using measurements chosen at random, with Alice's possible measurements denoted by $R$ and $S$ and Bob's by $R'$ and $S'$.
+To ensure that the same key is generated, they communicate their measurement choices to one another.
 In the worst case, this communication is overheard in its entirety by the eavesdropper who is trying to obtain the key.
-This scenario can be seen as an instance of the uncertainty game described in the previous section, where Charlie and Diana take the role of Alice and the eavesdropper takes the role of Bob.
+Even so, Alice and Bob can generate a secure key if their measurement outcomes are sufficiently well correlated.

-We now explain how our uncertainty relation can be used to bound the eavesdropper's knowledge about Charlie and Diana's measurement outcomes and hence guarantee the security of the key.
-In order to use our relation, Charlie and Diana need to bound the right hand side of Equation~\eqref{eq:main}.
-In other words, they need to bound how entangled their systems are with those of the eavesdropper.
-Remarkably, they can do so without access to the eavesdropper's memory.
-Quantum systems have the property that the more entangled Charlie is with Diana, the less entangled he is with any other systems, including the eavesdropper's memory.
-This property is often called monogamy of entanglement~\cite{CofKunWoo00,KoashiWinter04}.
-Charlie and Diana can hence bound their entanglement with the eavesdropper by showing that they are highly entangled with one another, for instance by communicating some of their measurement results to one another and verifying that they violate a Bell inequality.
+To show this, we use a result of Devetak and Winter~\cite{DevWin} who proved that the amount of key Alice and Bob are able to extract per state, $K$, is lower bounded by $H(R|E)-H(R|B)$.
+In addition, we reformulate our main result,~\eqref{eq:main}, as $H(R|E)+H(S|B)\geq \log_2\frac{1}{c}$, a form previously conjectured by Boileau and Renes~\cite{RenBoi09} (see the Supplementary Information).
+Together these imply $K\geq \log_2\frac{1}{c}-H(R|B)-H(S|B)$.
+Furthermore, using the fact that measurements cannot decrease entropy, we have

-Charlie and Diana can then use our uncertainty relation, Equation~\eqref{eq:main}, to bound the eavesdropper's information about their measurement outcomes.
-If it is too high, they abort the protocol and discard their insecure key.
-Otherwise, they can generate a secure key.
+This corresponds to a generalization of Shor and Preskill's famous result~\cite{ShoPre00}, which is recovered in the case of conjugate observables applied to qubits and assuming symmetry, i.e.\ $H(R|R')=H(S|S')$.
+The argument given here applies only to collective attacks but can be extended to arbitrary attacks using the post-selection technique~\cite{Christandl2009}.